hlizjones/flexpath-unit-testing-with-jest-exercises/README.md

 We have also provided a video `jest-exercises.mp4` showing you how to run `npm install` in the proper locationand run Jest on your `.test.js` files.

+VIDEO DISCLAIMER - You will need to clone the repo to your local device before you can watch the .mp4 file since GitHub does not support watching it from here.

 &nbsp;
 ---